scootsmagoo/filtersfast-next/MISSING-FEATURES-SUMMARY.md

 ## Feature parity score

-- **≈98%** (122 of 125 tracked legacy capabilities).
-Closing the remaining features above would bring FiltersFast-Next to complete functional parity with the production ASP site.
+- **≈99%** (124 of 125 tracked legacy capabilities).
+Closing the remaining feature above would bring FiltersFast-Next to complete functional parity with the production ASP site.